-Everyone experiences anxiety.
-Speaking in front of a group makes most of us anxious, but that motivates us to prepare and do well.
-Driving in heavy traffic is a common source of anxiety, but it keeps us alert and cautious to better avoid accidents.
-However, when feelings of intense fear and distress are overwhelming and prevent us from doing everyday things, an anxiety disorder may be the cause.
+We all experience anxiety.
+For example, speaking in front of a group can make us anxious, but that anxiety also motivates us to prepare and practice.
+Driving in heavy traffic is another common source of anxiety, but it helps keep us alert and cautious to avoid accidents.
+However, when feelings of intense fear and distress become overwhelming and prevent us from doing everyday activities, an anxiety disorder may be the cause.

 Anxiety disorders are the most common mental health concern in the United States.
-An estimated 40 million adults in the U.S., or 18%, have an anxiety disorder.
-Approximately 8% of children and teenagers experience the negative impact of an anxiety disorder at school and at home.
-Most people develop symptoms of anxiety disorders before age 21 and women are 60% more likely to be diagnosed with an anxiety disorder than men.
+Over 40 million adults in the U.S. (19.1%) have an anxiety disorder.
+Meanwhile, approximately 7% of children aged 3-17 experience isses with anxiety each year.
+Most people develop symptoms before age 21.

-Anxiety disorders are a group of related conditions, and each with unique symptoms.
+Anxiety disorders are a group of related conditions, each having unique symptoms.
 However, all anxiety disorders have one thing in common: persistent, excessive fear or worry in situations that are not threatening.
-People can experience one or more of the following symptoms:
+People typically experience one or more of the following symptoms:

 - Feelings of apprehension or dread